 Monterey Middle School Rain Garden

-This rain garden demonstration site was done in collaboration with the Friends of Bowker Creek’s 1000 Rain Gardens Program, School District 61 and with support from Oak Bay Engineering.
-It is a ~200 m2 rain garden designed to capture and hold water from a 1000m² parking lot, it has been effectively treating the toxic runoff before it gets released into the environment.
+This 200m² rain garden demonstration site was built in collaboration with the Friends of Bowker Creek’s 1000 Rain Gardens Program, School District 61 and with support from Oak Bay Engineering.
+Designed to capture and hold water from a 1000m² parking lot, it has been effectively treating the toxic runoff before it gets released into the environment.
 Students were intimately involved in every step of the design, construction and planting phases and now partake in ongoing maintenance of the garden.
 Through numerous in-class presentations and workshops led by PSS, students have learned more about the science of rain gardens and are now hard at work designing signage to be erected in the near future.

 Rain Gardens Education